Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ### Network Monitoring

-Let's say you work at the IT position on some organization and you got some call from the support team that tell you they have some client that his computer work slowly in every action over the network or internet, in that case you will need to check and troubleshoot that issue, you need to find out if the slowness appear when the client work on the internet or on his local network, to do so we have many tools that can help us in these cases.
+Let's say you work at the IT position on some organization and you got some call from the support team that tell you they have some client that his computer work slowly in every action over the network or internet, in that case you will need to check and troubleshoot that issue, you need to find out if the slowness appear when the client side over the internet or on his local network, to do so we have many tools that can help us in these cases.

-One of that tools are the `iperf`, this command can check the bandwidth between two point over the network, this is mean that we can use it to check if the local network have the slowness issue of not, the other tool you can use is **speed test**, you can find one on online website that can check the bandwidth between you and the internet, in that case you will be able to see if the slowness are appear over the internet.
+One of that tools are the `iperf`, this command can check the bandwidth between two point over the network, this is mean that we can use it to check if the local network have the slowness issue or not, the other tool you can use is **speed test**, you can find one on online website that can check the bandwidth between you and the internet, in that case you will be able to see if the slowness are appear over the internet.

- Let's start with speed test that I found *speedtest.net*, you just need to click the button and this site will give you the details.
+ Let's start with speed test that I found [speedtest.net](speedtest.net), you just need to click the button and this site will give you the details.

  ![OSCP Post](/assets/images/lpic2/speedtest.png)
  **Figure 39** Speed Test.